 Jessem Lifts: Fit For Almost Any Router (Even Plunge)

-Even for experienced woodworkers the decision on what router will fit which lift can be a confusing search.
+Even for experienced woodworkers, deciding which router will fit which lift can be confusing.

-But the best way to simply the process is start with (arguably) the best lineup of router lifts: JessEm Tools.
+But the best way to simplify the process is to start with (arguably) the best lineup of router lifts: JessEm Tools.

-And their three lines of lifts offer up compatibility with:
+And their three lines of lifts offer up compatibility with the following:

 - Standard 3″ to 3-1/2″ base (02310 to 02314) that fits Porter Cable, Dewalt, Bosch, Makita 1101, Hitachi, Milwaukee, and Rigid routers.
 Check the JessEm site for exact models.

 - Heavy duty 3-1/2″ to 4.3″ routers (02120 to 02123) for Porter Cable, Bosch, DeWalt, Makita, Hitachi, Milwaukee, Craftsman, Rigid and Portamate.